 To create a histogram using cyChart, open the right-click on the header of a numeric column in the Node or Edge Table, and select the command Plot Histogram...
-CyChart options are also available in the Tools menu.

 The structure of the cyChart window has a header with common functions and settings, the content of the chart, and a footer with the selections status and the controls to set the axes.